Jets lose Aaron Rodgers to an Achilles tendon injury, then rally to stun Bills 22-16 in overtime

 Then, Rodgers tried to avoid a rushing Floyd, who wrapped up the quarterback and took him down to the MetLife Stadium turf.
 Rodgers appeared to reach down at his leg before trainers attended to him.
 He stood up after a few moments, but needed help getting to New York’s sideline.

 Zach Wilson replaced him just 3:45 into the game.
-Wilson finished 14 of 21 for 140 yards and the TD pass.
+Wilson, who finished 14 of 21 for 140 yards, including the TD pass, and an interception, is expected to start next Sunday at Dallas.

+“My job as a quarterback is I’ve got to step up,” Wilson said.
+“I’ve got to be as efficient as I can in that offense.
+Just a lot of emotions.”

 HALL’S BACK